Advanced Placement & College Credit Opportunities Home

 - If a student requested financial assistance from SHS and then decides not to take the AP Test, they would be charged the $40 College Board unused test fee.
 This fee would be added to their SHS student account.
 SHS cannot cover this fee.

-If there is some unforeseen circumstance that causes a student to not be able to test on the original day set for that AP test, we can potentially arrange a late test day for students who have an AP-approved reason for needing to test during the late testing window.
+If an unforeseen circumstance prevents a student from testing on the originally scheduled AP test date, we can potentially arrange a late test day for students with an AP-approved reason to test during the late testing window.
 These exceptions are approved on a case-by-case basis.

 -